sneha2245/online-chatting-system/README.md

 Images
 ------

-    Images of the projects ar shown below
+    Images of the projects are shown below

 > Image of index page